bdnorris/DES-340/lectures/lecture09-text-and-type.md

 But it's not just the patterns that make these guidelines useful, the people at these companies have spent more time thinking about this stuff than you have, so I encourage you to learn from their work.
 Just keep in mind that they are guidelines, and don't apply to every solution.

+## The line break tag

+There's a tag called `<br>` that lets you break a line of text.
+You can use it when you don't need space between something, but the word breaking matters.
+For instance, when writing something like an address. _Sometimes_ you can get away with using it to finesse line breaking on a headline.
+Just make sure to test and make sure it works responsively.

+> The HTML `<br>` element produces a line break in text (carriage-return).
+It is useful for writing a poem or an address, where the division of lines is significant.

+> The `<br>` element has a single, well-defined purpose&mdash;to create a line break in a block of text.
+As such, it has no dimensions or visual output of its own, and there is very little you can do to style it.

+> Accessibility concerns

+> Creating separate paragraphs of text using `<br>` is not only bad practice, it is problematic for people who navigate with the aid of screen reading technology.
+Screen readers may announce the presence of the element, but not any content contained within `<br>`s.
+This can be a confusing and frustrating experience for the person using the screen reader.

+> Use `<p>` elements, and use CSS properties like margin to control their spacing.

+&mdash;MDN

+Essentially, **do not use the `<br>` tag to create whitespace between items`.
+It does not give you the fine control over spacing you probably need.
+Use margin and padding on your CSS elements instead.

 ## Resources

 [CSS Reference for Typography](https://cssreference.io/typography/)